shahm888/Online-Banking-System/README.md

 Account: (Account No, Balance) : This will store the customer’s account, current balance details.
 Transaction: (Transaction ID, Date, Amount, Type, To, From) This will store all the transaction details for all customers.

-Include at least one example of how you used the Model-View-Controller design pattern.
+Here, is the example of how i used MVC model for my application.
-Ans: The whole project is performed using MVC- Model-View-Controller design pattern, one of the example, let says create new user.
+The whole project is performed using MVC- Model-View-Controller design pattern, one of the example, let says create new user.
 I have created “register.jsp” as the View, which will take inputs from users and when users clicks “create” button, It will transfer all the user inputs to servlet “LoginRegister.java” in servlet domain.
 Here